"I'm silently correcting your grammar."

 How did the apostrophe come about, anyway?

 ’Way back in the history of our language, I’m told, you’d use the possessive pronoun “his” in this way: “John his book.”
 Over time, the term was shortened to “John’s book,” with the apostrophe -- contributed by the French language -- marking the spot where the possessive pronoun used to be.
-(The feminine possessive was never granted an elision.)
+(The feminine possessive was never granted an elision for this.)

-The coffee cup that triggered all this is a gift to editor-writer me from my writer-editor daughter Maureen, another recovering newspaper editor and self-identified grammar addict.
+The coffee cup whose inscription triggered all this is a gift to editor-writer me from my writer-editor daughter Maureen, another recovering newsperson and self-identified grammar addict

-Now that I'm older and wiser, somewhat, I generally keep my critiques to myself.
+Now that I'm older and wiser, somewhat, I generally keep such critiques to myself.
 The instinct to help people improve their linguistic habits is never appreciated.
 They take it personally, and being right does not make you popular.

-Caution is still called for because even in writing this is NOT an abstract matter.
-Some really ugly exchanges can be ignited by a sarcastic chuckle at someone’s self-assured remark about, say, the serial (Oxford) comma.
-That's the one that goes before the "and" at the end of a series.
+Some really ugly exchanges can be ignited by a sarcastic chuckle at someone’s self-assured remark about, say, the serial (Oxford) comma, the one that goes before the "and" at the end of a series.
 Or not.

 Why do people take this stuff so personally?

 Apparently, your speech is closely tied to your sense of self.
 Something you’ve learned is something you’ve earned, and it’s precious to you.
-Experience proves that people’s first experience with anything becomes their inviolable conviction about it.
+Experience proves that people’s first acquaintance with anything becomes their conviction about it.

-They’ll fight you, maybe physically, if you demean some treasured definition or usage they picked up the year they learned to talk.
+They’ll fight you, maybe physically, if you demean some treasured definition or usage they picked up along the way.

 We refer to it as “grammar,” but what do we mean?

 A veteran reporter once told me she had been given a test by a newspaper that was considering her for a staff job.
 She was asked to name the parts of speech.
 “Well, I could think of subject and predicate,” she told me, “but then I couldn’t remember the others.”

-Sorry, my dear friend, subject and predicate generally are considered parts of a sentence, not parts of speech.
+Sorry, my dear friend, subject and predicate generally are not parts of speech, although they are parts of a sentence.
 (She got the job anyway.
 Probably sounded fine to the editor.)